 Problem solving and experimental design

 Writing and presenting project ideas and outcomes

 Work together with mentors and project-specific stakeholders

 ILP is structured as a mentored semester-long independent studies program over 12 weeks.
 Students are responsible for formulating and presenting a project proposal.
 Upon a successful presentation, accepted projects will meet with mentors weekly with an expectation that students will be spending significant time outside of these sessions working on their project milestones and deliverables (defined jointly with mentors).

 Our Innovation Learning Pathways (ILP) program strives to provide a forum where students 1) creatively apply their existing knowledge and 2) identify new individualized learning goals through an inquiry-driven process that directs them to think about the “big” problems they’ll be working to solve in their future.
 The benefit of this approach is that it allows students to see the forest for the trees and obtain clarity around how potential STEM career directions intersect with what problems they’ll choose to engage and why that’s relevant to them personally.
 By meeting them at this intersection of “how”, “what”, and “why”, we hope to develop a long-lasting foundation that students can build upon for years to come.

-While each semester will focus on a defined topic area for exploration, in general our selected topics, readings, and vectors of inquiry will touch on one or more of four key themes:
+While students have significant flexibility in choosing their project topics, we encourage vectors of inquiry that touch on one or more of four key themes:

 Where we live